-SECTION 3. - Holidays - The employees will be entitled to the following holidays off at straight time pay for the number of hours they are scheduled to work on a normal working day for the following days only if normally scheduled to work the week of the holiday: Labor Day, Thanksgiving Day, Christmas Day, New Years Day, Good Friday, Memorial Day, July 4th and one (1) floating holiday.
+SECTION 3 - Holidays - The employees will be entitled to the following holidays off at straight time pay for the number of hours they are scheduled to work on a normal working day for the following days only if normally scheduled to work the week of the holiday: Labor Day, Thanksgiving Day, Christmas Day, New Years Day, Good Friday, Memorial Day, and July 4th.
 Holidays occurring during Christmas and spring break are not subject to this limitation.
 Should any of the holidays fall on a Saturday or Sunday, the employees will be granted a compensatory day when not scheduled to work.

-ARTICLE IX LEAVE OF ABSENCE
+ARTICLE IX

-SECTION 1 - Sick Leave - Employees will be granted one and one-third (1/3) days of sick leave for each month of employment for personal illness, with a maximum of sixteen (16) days per year.
+LEAVE OF ABSENCE

+SECTION 1 - Sick Leave - Employees will be granted 1.22 days of sick leave for each month of employment for personal illness, with a maximum of fifteen (15) days per year.
 Sick leave for these persons is subject to unlimited accumulation.
 All members should make every effort to schedule dental and doctor appointments during non-working hours.

 SECTION 2 - Business Leave - Two days personal business leave (non-accumulative) are available to employees.
 Personal business leave requests must be in writing and submitted at least five (5) working days in advance of the anticipated absence and are not deducted from earned sick leave.
-A third personal business day may be granted, but if used is deducted from sick leave.
 In cases of emergency, the employee shall inform the Personnel Office as soon as possible.